CongducPham/LowCostLoRaGw/README.md

 - simple, flexible and generic cloud management approach
 	- [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-NewCloud.md)
 - support for an embedded DHT22 temperature/humidity sensor to monitor the condition inside the gateway case
-- there is a NoSQL MongoDB support and received data can be saved in the local database if this feature is activated
+- there is a NoSQL MongoDB support and received data can be saved in the local database if this feature is activated.
+See [here](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-NewCloud.md#support-of-mongodb-as-a-cloud-declaration) for more information on the local MongoDB structure.
 - there is an Apache web server with basic PHP forms to visualize graphically the received data of the MongoDB with any web browser
 - the gateway acts as the WiFi access-point.
 The SSID is WAZIUP_PI_GW_XXXXXXXXXX where XXXXXXXXXX is the last 5 hex bytes of gateway ID: WAZIUP_PI_GW_27EB27F90F for instance.
 It has IP address 192.168.200.1 and will lease IP addresses in the range of 192.168.200.100 and 192.168.200.120.
 Just connect to http://192.168.200.1 with a web brower (could be from a smartphone) to get the graphic visualization of the data stored in the gateway's MongoDB database.
 - there is the support of Bluetooth connection.
 A simple Android App running on Android smartphone displays the data stored in the gateway's MongoDB database.